JONAH’S SHIP

 Dear Readers,

-The current selection of poetry, fiction and non-fiction are sometimes delightful and soothing, other times disruptive and even annoying, but that’s what JONAHmagazine is about.
-We hope it’s never dull or derivative, and always, using this over-employed word (sometimes we just can’t help ourselves) – eclectic.
+The current selection of poetry, fiction and non-fiction are sometimes intriguing, amusing, and soothing, and at other times disruptive, thought-provoking, and even disturbing, but that’s what JONAHmagazine is about.
+We hope it’s never dull or derivative, and always, using this over–employed word (sometimes we just can’t help ourselves) – eclectic.

-There is much food for reflection for the soul and the spirit in this new edition.
+There is much food for reflection for the mind, the soul and the spirit in this new edition.
 Whether you’re a writer or a reader, or both, ENJOY!
-And if you are a writer and want to share your creative efforts with us, check out our mission statement on the THE WIND IN OUR SAILS page, and our submission guidelines on the HOW TO SUBMIT page.
+And if you are a writer and want to share your creative efforts with us, check out our submission guidelines on the HOW TO SUBMIT page.

 Bonne lecture!
 Good reading!

-JONAHmagazine’s journey has its roots in the biblical version of the Odyssey, with less magic and greater human strengths and frailty.
-Jonah has been on his quest to avoid the unavoidable, finally accepting that certain things are part of life.
+JONAHmagazine’s journey has its roots in the biblical cross of the Odyssey and Pinocchio, with less magic and greater human strengths and frailty, and its share of myth and oddness.
+And metaphorical strings attached.
+Jonah has been on his retreat from the unavoidable, but finally accepts that certain things are part of life, and need to be accepted and dealt with.
 You do them because you have to, but then you’re allowed to complain.
 And our Jonah certainly knows how to complain.
-Jonah continues to do all of that, provoking the storm, but keeping his flotation device close by, in case his nemesis, the large sea creature, (usually identifies as a whale) has no appetite for him that day.
+Jonah’s hubris provokes the storm , he is cast into the stormy sea.
+A large sea creature, (no, not a whale) swallows him, but then, having second thoughts, vomits him out on the beach.

-The voyage of exploration and discovery continues on our virtual pages.
-So far, we have hosted some 200 authors who have lent us their diverse, wonderful creations.
-Almost 300 pieces of poetry and prose have been viewed some 44,000 times by our various readers, residents of 138 countries around the world.
+Our voyage of exploration and discovery, making landfall every 6 months, continues on our virtual pages.
+To date, we have hosted over 200 authors who have lent us their diverse, wonderful creations.
+Over 300 pieces of poetry and prose have been viewed some 50,000 times by our various readers, residents of 138 countries around the world.

 Please continue to favour us with your work, so we can make each issue the best we can.